 I’ve been a Comparison Junkie for almost my entire life.

 I think it began when my little sister was born.
-While I was shy, reserved and scared of my own shadow, she was outgoing, fearless and had the gift of the gab I so desperately craved.
+While I was shy, reserved and scared of my own shadow, she was outgoing, fearless and had the gift of the gab.

 Growing up, she was the one with a lot of friends.
 The one being invited to all the birthday parties.
-The one who got the good grades because she didn’t get a full-on panic attack every time she had to speak in front of an entire classroom.
+The one who got the good grades because she wasn’t anxious every time she had to speak in front of an entire classroom.